 For vegans, this might be a little tricky, as food must be well-planned to avoid any nutrient deficiencies, especially when it comes to protein.
 For most people, having no diet limitations means that they can consume whatever they need without having to read the label — but, vegans need to get a little creative in the kitchen for our muscle-building snacks.
 With that in mind, we’ve prepared a small list of easy vegan workout snacks to help nourish you after a sweat sesh.

 Love something crunchy after your workout?
 You’ll love roasted chickpeas.
 Chickpeas are nutrient-dense — full of protein, carbohydrates, and fibre, but are low in calories.
 Very Well Fit notes that chickpeas also have a wide array of potential health benefits, like keeping your heart in check and regulating your blood sugar levels.
 What’s more, roasted chickpeas could be the perfect snack as research has shown that chickpeas make you feel full easily — helping you cut back on your calorie consumption.
+Even better is you don't have to buy chickpeas, you can grow your own!
+How?
+Happy DIY Home wrote a full step-by-step guide on how to grow your own chickpeas.

 To prepare roasted chickpeas, drain and rinse one can of chickpeas.
 After drying them, coat them in olive oil, pepper, salt, and garlic powder and toss until every pea is fully coated.
 Spread your seasoned chickpeas on a parchment-lined sheet and leave in the oven for 18 minutes at 230 degrees Celsius.
 The result is a savoury, crunchy, and crispy snack that you can easily bring with you to the gym in a resealable bag.
 Feel free to be a little adventurous, by sprinkling the garlic powder for any seasoning of your choice.